How to Talk About Money with Dental Patients

 Do you ever wish your treatment coordinator knew how to talk about money with dental patients with a bit more confidence?
 Do you feel frustrated that you diagnosed, educated, and prepped the patient to accept treatment and then the financial coordinator meets you in the hall to say that the patient wants to “think about it and will call us to schedule.”
 It’s deflating!

-Money should never be the reason why patients don’t accept treatment.
+Money should never be the reason why dental patients don’t accept treatment.
 A medical patient doesn’t tell the hospital, “I think I’ll wait a bit to take care of my gallbladder.”
 No!
 So why do dental patients say that they will “call to schedule in a few weeks” when the dentist says they have excessive decay that is spreading?

 Rule 1: The clinical team, including the doctor, should never discuss finances with patients.
 The standard answer to the patient’s questions can always be, “Oh gosh, that is Susie’s department up front.
 I wouldn’t even begin to know how to answer that question.
 As soon as I finish polishing you, Susie is going to come in and go over all the financial details of your treatment.”